 State tax calculation examples

-Example 1: Single state employee
+Example 1: Single-state employee

 Sarah earns $52,000 annually in Ohio, paid biweekly.
-After $250 in pre-tax deductions, her taxable income is $1,750 per paycheck ($45,500 annually).
-Ohio taxes nothing on the first $26,050, then 2.75% on the rest.
-Her calculation: ($45,500 - $26,050) × 2.75% = $534.88 annually, or $20.57 per paycheck.
+After $250 in pre-tax deductions, her Ohio taxable income is $45,500 annually.
+Per the Ohio Department of Taxation's 2025 annual tax rates, Ohio taxes the first $26,050 at 0%, then charges $342 plus 2.75% on income between $26,050 and $100,000.
+Her calculation: $342 + ($45,500 - $26,050) x 2.75% = $876.88 annually, or $33.73 per biweekly paycheck.

 Example 2: Multi-state employee